paul-hammant/tbd/content/monorepos/index.md

 ---

-A Monorepo, is a specific trunk based development implementation where the organization in question puts the source for all applications and service into one trunk, and forces developers to **share code at source level instead of linking in previously built binaries**.
-The term 'monorepo' is a newer for a practice that is more than a decade old.
+A Monorepo, is a specific trunk based development implementation where the organization in question puts the source for all their applications and service into one trunk, and forces developers to **share code at source level instead of linking in previously built binaries**.
+The release cadences for each probably be different and the teams structures separate or integrated.

+The name 'monorepo' is a newer for a previously unnamed practice that is more than a decade old.

 Monorepo implementations deliver a couple of principal goals:

-* Acquire as many dependencies as possible for a build from the **same** source-control repository/branch, and in the same update/pull/sync operation.
+* Acquire as many third-party and in-house dependencies as possible for a build from the **same** source-control repository/branch, and in the same update/pull/sync operation.
-* Keep all teams in agreement on the versions of dependencies via lock-step upgrades.
+* Keep all teams in agreement on the versions of third-party and in-house dependencies via lock-step upgrades.

 And some secondary goals: